-Provide proof of current CPR certification from Emergency Care and Safety Institute, American Red Cross or American Heart Association at the Health Care Provider level.
+Provide proof of current CPR certification from the American Heart Association at the health care provider level.
 A physical skills component is required.

 CPR courses are available through the Brookhaven College Workforce and Continuing Education Division.
 See the

 course schedule for details.
-CPR training also is available through the American Heart Association, American Red Cross, various hospitals and many other agencies.
+CPR training also is available through the American Heart Association, various hospitals and many other agencies.

 A current physical examination will be needed after acceptance into the Associate Degree Nursing Program.
 The